MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixburnbundlesample.md

 <!-- ====================================================================== -->
-## Step 4 - Download or clone the WebView2Samples repo
+## Step 4 - Clone or download the WebView2Samples repo

-1. If not done already, download or clone the `WebView2Sample` repo to your local drive.
+1. If not done already, clone or download the `WebView2Sample` repo to your local drive.
 In a separate window or tab, see [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.

 Follow the steps in that section, and then return to this page and continue below.